-- Five Dog Breeds With The Longest Life Expectancy
+- Five Dog Breeds With the Longest Life Expectancies

 Are you looking for a small breed of dog that will live a long and healthy life?Photos, videos, and a description of the best five will help you choose a companion for many years to come.

 - Healthiest Dog Breeds